Quantec logo

 With the new cate command, you can go beyond estimating an overall treatment effect to estimating individualized or group-specific ones that address these types of research questions.

-For example, we could fit a regression model that adjusts for three high-dimensional categorical predictors c1
+For example, we could fit a regression model that adjusts for three high-dimensional categorical predictors c1, c2, and c3 by typing:

 . areg y x, absorb(c1 c2 c3)